 Goodwill is not amortized but is subject to periodic testing for impairment at the reporting unit level, which is at or one level below the operating segment level.
 The Company operates as one operating segment, which represents its one reporting unit.
-The test for impairment is conducted annually each November [§t], or more frequently if events occur or circumstances change that would more likely than not reduce the fair value of a reporting unit below its carrying amount.
+The test for impairment is conducted annually each November [st], or more frequently if events occur or circumstances change that would more likely than not reduce the fair value of a reporting unit below its carrying amount.

-The Company determined that no events occurred or circumstances changed during thenine months ended October 31, 2019 and 2018 that would more likely than not reduce the fair value of the Company's reporting unit below its carrying amount.
+The Company determined that no events occurred or circumstances changed during the three months ended April 30, 2020 and 2019 that would more likely than not reduce the fair value of the Company's reporting unit below its carrying amount.
 However, if certain events occur or circumstances change, it may be necessary to record impairment charges in the future.